 Science and research are showing that porn isn’t only harmful to those who watch it, it’s also harmful to those who create it.
-And in too many cases, these people are forced, beaten, coerced, and drugged into being a part of it.
+And in too many cases, these people are forced, coerced, or tricked into having commercial sex on camera.

 Unfortunately, there are many in society that are blind to the link between porn and sex trafficking.
-They think that the porn industry and sex trafficking industry are two completely separate issues, one being legitimate and the latter being illegal activity that only happens in far away places like Thailand or Russia.
+They think that the porn industry and sex trafficking industry are two completely separate issues, one being legitimate and the latter being illegal activity that only happens in far away places halfway around the world.
 Not so.
-The porn industry is a sketchy industry to begin with, but it takes a really dangerous turn when porn involving sex trafficking victims is made and distributed globally online.
-Countless women have been kidnapped, abused, drugged, threatened, and coerced into doing porn; this is, by definition, sex trafficking/slavery.

 Every day, children are filmed while they’re sexually abused and the content is then distributed worldwide.
 It’s a booming underground industry that continues to grow year after year.
 This is a form of digital sex slavery that entraps countless innocent children and keeps them captive by those looking to make a profit.
 Research shows that child sexual abuse content is a top online concern and at least 1.5 million adults stumble upon it on a regular basis.
 Some people, however, intentionally go looking for it.